 “I used to sit and draw cars on the back of photographs in the dark room when he wasn’t looking and I always thought ‘gee, I’d like to design cars’, but being in a small town in mid-western America I had no idea how that would ever happen.

 “One day a magazine arrived in the newsstand, Hot Rod Magazine, and in the magazine was an advertisement for the Art Center College of Design in California – ‘Learn to be a car designer’.”

-Leo convinced his grandfather and father to let him go out to California just to see what it was all about, so he took a Greyhound bus trip for two days and three nights to the school in LA.
+Leo convinced his grandfather and father to let him go out to California just to see what it was all about, so he took a Greyhound bus for two days and three nights to the school in LA.